Operation Whitecoat

-Operation Whitecoat was a biodefense medical research program carried out by the United States Army at Fort Detrick, Maryland between 1954 and 1973.
+Operation Whitecoat was a biodefense medical research program carried out by the United States Army at Fort Detrick, Maryland, between 1954 and 1973.
 The program pursued medical research using volunteer enlisted personnel who were eventually nicknamed "Whitecoats".
 These volunteers, all conscientious objectors, including many members of the Seventh-day Adventist Church, were informed of the purpose and goals of each project before providing consent to participate in any project.
 The stated purpose of the research was to defend troops and civilians against biological weapons.

 Although the program was discontinued in 1973, human use research for biodefense purposes is still conducted at the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) at Fort Detrick and at other government and civilian research institutes.
 However, these post-Whitecoat studies are often human use challenge studies, in which a person is inoculated with a known pathogen to determine how effective an investigational treatment will be.

 History

-Over the course of the 19-year program, more than 2,300 U.S. Army soldiers, many of whom were trained medics, contributed to the Whitecoat experiments by allowing themselves to be infected with bacteria (tularemia or Q fever) that were considered likely choices for a biological attack.
+Over the course of the 19-year program, more than 2,300 U.S. Army soldiers, many of whom were trained medics, contributed to the Whitecoat experiments by allowing themselves to be infected with numerous different kinds of bacteria that were considered likely choices for a biological attack.
 While some volunteered immediately after basic training, for conscientious objectors at Ft.
-Sam Houston, TX (before they began their medic training), the near certainty of being assigned as a combat medic in Vietnam helped some medics choose instead to remain in the United States with the Whitecoat program.
+Sam Houston, Texas (before they began their medic training), the near certainty of being assigned as a combat medic in Vietnam helped some medics choose instead to remain in the United States with the Whitecoat program.
 The goal of the program was to determine dose response for these agents.
 The volunteers were then treated with antibiotics to cure the infections.
 Some volunteers, under experimental protocol, were also given investigational vaccines for Q fever and tularemia, as well as for yellow fever, Rift Valley fever, hepatitis A, Yersinia pestis (plague), and Venezuelan equine encephalitis and other diseases.
 Some soldiers were given two weeks of leave in exchange for being used as a test subject.
 These experiments took place at Fort Detrick which is a U.S. Army research installation in Frederick, Maryland.

 The volunteers were allowed to consult with outside sources, such as family and clergy members, before deciding to participate.
 The participants were required to sign consent forms after discussing the risks and treatments with a medical officer.
 Of the soldiers who were approached about participating, 20% declined.